clevertrevor94/clevertrevor94/about.md

 # About

-About me: I am 27, trying to maintain a work-life balance and trying to keep up with my interests.
+My name is Trevor.
+I am 27, trying to maintain a work-life balance and trying to keep up with my interests.
 I thought I'd give you a summary and it turned into a bit more.

 ## Areas of Interest
 I am a: